Nain, Newfoundland and Labrador: Climate

-Although located at the same latitude as Ketchikan on North America's west coast, Oban on Scotlands West Coast, or Moscow and southern Scandinavia in Europe, the influence of the cold Labrador Current and situated to the East of a large Continental land mass, gives Nain a marginal subarctic climate (Dfc) that is very close to a polar climate (ET), which creates the southernmost tree line in the northern hemisphere on the adjacent coast.
+Although located at the same latitude as Ketchikan on North America's west coast, Oban on Scotland's West Coast, or Moscow and southern Scandinavia in Europe, the influence of the cold Labrador Current and situated to the East of a large Continental land mass, gives Nain a marginal subarctic climate (Dfc) that is very close to a polar climate (ET), which creates the southernmost tree line in the northern hemisphere on the adjacent coast.
 The southernmost tundra is actually still in a zone of discontinuous permafrost rather than the much more typical continuous zone.
 Due to the almost constant presence of the Icelandic Low, precipitation (rain and snow) is exceptionally heavy, even for a consistently cold, low-lying climate, with an average annual snowfall of 421.0 cm (165.7 in).
 The actual depth of snow on the ground averages 72 cm at the end of March.
 Occasionally, very warm weather occurs in summer when winds blow offshore.

 Anorthosite, marketed as "Blue Eyes Granite," from the Ten Mile Bay Quarry, near Nain.
 Every crystal will flash bright blue when tilted at the correct angle in the light, an optical effect called "labradorescence".